MajorOjay/alx-pre_course/0x01-git/README.md

-the git readme new update
+the git readme new update.